splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 More information can be found here : [DNS for Service and Pods](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)

-## 2. Create OpenTelemetry Collector receiver for PHP/Apache
+## 2. Deploy OpenTelemetry Collector receiver for PHP/Apache

 Inspect the YAML file `~/workshop/k3s/otel-apache.yaml` and validate the contents.
 This file contains the configuration for the OpenTelemetry agent to monitor the PHP/Apache deployment.